The high-Re far wake of a slender body and the effects of density stratification: Results

 The solid lines of figure \ref{fig:5} show the decay of the peak defect velocity.
 The $Fr=2$ wake shows a region of slow decay between $Nt=4-15$.
-The decay of $U_d\sim x^{-0.25} $ in this region coincides with the decay found in the experiments of \cite{Spedding1997}.
-This transitional decay is referred as the non-equilibrium regime (NEQ) where buoyancy effects are progressively stronger but still not dominant.
+The decay of $U_d\sim x^{-0.25} $ in this region coincides with the decay found in the experiments of Spedding \cite{Spedding1997}.
+This transitional decay is referred as the non-equilibrium regime (NEQ) where buoyancy effects becomes progressively stronger.
+The NEQ regime is followed by the Q2D regime with a faster power-law decay and quasi-two dimensional vortices.
 Note that this NEQ regime is not related to the non-equilibrium scaling of turbulent dissipation shown previously.
-In their experiments \cite{Spedding1997} reports that the NEQ regime spans until $Nt\approx 40$.
+In their experiments, Spedding \cite{Spedding1997} reports that the NEQ regime spans until $Nt\approx 40$.

-Other studies have found that the span of the NEQ regime depends on the Reynolds number.
-In the temporal simulations of \cite{Diamessis2011}, an increase of the NEQ duration with the Reynolds number is observed until $Nt=50$.
-Here we observe a transition to a $x^{-3/4}$ decay rate very early in the wake $Nt=15$ instead of $Nt=50$.
+Some numerical wake studies \cite{Brucker2010,Diamessis2011} have found that the span of the NEQ regime (which precedes the quasi 2D regime that exhibits a $x^{-3/4}$ wake defect power law) depends on the Reynolds number.
+Here, in the high-$\Rey$ slender body wake, we observe a transition to a $x^{-3/4}$ decay rate very early, at $Nt=15$ instead of $Nt=50$.
 In ongoing work, we are investigating changes in the wake structure and turbulence associated with the transition in the power law.
-The red dashed line that separates from the solid red line in figure \ref{fig:4} follows the decay of the centerline value of the defect velocity.
-In the $Fr=10$ and $Fr=\infty$ wake center and peak values coincide.
-In the $Fr=2$ wake however, the topology of the wake is such that the peaks of defect velocity are not in the center.
-Notice that in the weakly stratified $Fr=10$ case, the defect velocity deviates from the unstratified case at $Nt=4$.
+The red dashed line that separates from the solid red line in figure \ref{fig:5} follows the decay of the centerline value of the defect velocity.
+In the $Fr=10$ and $Fr=\infty$ wake, center and peak values coincide.
+In the $Fr=2$ wake, however, the topology of the wake is such that the peak defect velocity does not occur at the centerline beyond $x \approx 30$.
+As the $\Fro=2$ wake enters the Q2D regime, the mean wake becomes multilayered and the peak deficit shifts away from the centerline as also shown in figure \ref{fig:7}.
+This finding is consistent with previous numerical and experimental works on stratified wakes \cite{Brucker2010,Spedding1997}.
+Notice that, in the weakly stratified $Fr=10$ case, the defect velocity deviates from the unstratified case at $Nt=4$.